NFAK/sampleapp/README.md

-this is a sample test
+this is sample branch for master.